AbdelH2O/cf-wrapper/README.md

 # The definitive CF js wrapper

-Cf-api is an attempt to programatically interact with codeforces as its current API lacks a lot of features.
+Cf-wrapper is an attempt to programatically interact with codeforces as its current API lacks a lot of features.

 Lots to add left, but slow and steady does the job.